Logius-standaarden/BOMOS-Fundament/ch05_Deel2_EN.md

 For example about:

 * Adoption: how can you encourage it?
-* Open: I hear about ‘openness’, but what does it actually mean?
+* Open: I hear about 'openness', but what does it actually mean?
 * Business case: What is the ultimate benefit?
 * Financing: What does it actually cost?
 And what are good sources of income?
 * The quality of the standard leads to problems and dissatisfaction.
 * Suppliers that want to be certified so they can boost their profile.